 CHECK constraints, remember that a

 CHECK constraint is violated only if the condition evaluates to false; true and unknown values (such as comparisons with nulls) do not violate a check condition.
-Ensure that any
+Make sure that any

 CHECK constraint that you define is specific enough to enforce the rule.